*This blog was updated on September 01st, 2023, and originally created on March 29th, 2012.

 So how do you avoid such time management silliness?
 Here are five simple things you can do to free up your mind when you leave work:

 - Send it out – Go through your emails and answer anything that hasn’t been answered yet.
-You saw them come in, so you know what needs to be done with them.
+This step is about addressing any pending emails or communications before leaving work.
+It’s crucial to clear Mental Space, unanswered emails can linger in your mind, causing unnecessary mental clutter and anxiety.
 Answer them quickly, so you’ve done your part to get those topics moving.

 - Clean it up – In How To Declutter Your Mind, I discuss how your mind is organized the same way your desk is.
 Yep, I just heard the audible OHHH from a lot of you.
+This tip converts your desk into a Productivity Zone to stay organized and find what you need quickly.
 If your desk is a mess, even if you know where everything is, your subconscious keeps telling you that you have to do something with all of that stuff.
-Take a couple of minutes each day to clean it up!
-Read the post, trust me.
+Instead, a clean space means your mind doesn’t have to expend energy processing visual clutter.

 A little time management will change your day.
 If you will spend at least 15 minutes doing each of these, not only will your next workday be considerably more productive, but your night will be, too.
-Your silly subconscious won’t be talking to you all evening about work, so you can focus on what matters most…like your family.
+It’s about optimizing your workflow and mental state by proactively managing loose ends and mental clutter, leading to improved work-life balance and overall well-being.

 Question: How does your day usually close out?